There are no facts, only context.

 Atheists won’t have this problem.
 They’re as convinced of a Godless universe as zealots are that God created everything in a week.
 In fact, anti-realist atheism is the easiest philosophy I can imagine, if only for its philosophical convenience and arrogant lack of spiritual accountability.
 Religious people won’t have trouble here either, because they’ll simply say “Of course God exists, duh, and everything He created exists too, you drug-crazed hippie.”

 I mean, what the hell is even going on anymore where atheists and religious folks have more in common with one another than with me?

 We’re here, right?
 I’m writing this.
 You’re reading it.
 We both feel warmth, see colors, hear sounds, understand words, and dream.
 If nothing is real, what’s happening right now?
 Something is happening somewhere at sometime for something to be happening here, now.
 Whatever exists, whenever and wherever it has existed, is a result of something having existed somewhere at sometime or another.
 So, there is a source code for existence, whether we’re a direct part of it or just ancillary fabrications and rounding errors.

-Solipsism, delayed-choice experiments, quantum theory, Schrodingers cat….these are all expressions of the empirical doubt I subscribe to.
+Solipsism, delayed-choice experiments, quantum theory, Schrodinger’s cat….these are all expressions of the empirical doubt to which I subscribe.

 So, to anyone mocking the contradiction of “There is no such thing as a fact,” let me remind you that time and existence are infinite, this entire universe is self-referential, and you’re a figment of your own imagination.